jwgsim/Master-Thesis-Research-Archive/Addendum A. Data storage./README.md

 This Readme file contains:

+1. Research description.
-1. Research description - This folder contains the research manuscript which provides the reader with a very brief description of the hypotheses, research design, conceptual framework, method followed and structure of the data collected.
+This folder contains the research manuscript which provides the reader with a very brief description of the hypotheses, research design, conceptual framework, method followed and structure of the data collected.

+2. Data files.
-2. Data files - This folder contains two folders: A folder named "Empirical data" and a folder named "Simulation study data".
+This folder contains two folders: A folder named "Empirical data" and a folder named "Simulation study data".

 The "Empirical data" folder contains the friendship relations and covariate information of the students in the 8th and